e7ite/EliteOS/README.md

 # EliteOS
 An OS from ground up.
+Right now it is only a legacy BIOS compatible bootloader.

+## Build Instructions
+1. Get the repository.
+2. Tell CMake where to create the Makefile.
+I'd recommend `mkdir build && cmake -S . -B build`
+3. Run `make`
+4. Done! `boot.bin` is the bootloader which you can load on QEMU or a x86_64 processor with legacy BIOS firmware.

 ## Dependencies
-QEMU: Machine Emulator used to test this operating system.
 CMake: Build system

+## Testing
+I have tested this on a Lenovo Thinkpad 11E with Intel Celero N3160.

 ## Credits:
 Name|Reason